Candy Chromatography: What Makes Those Colors?

 - For example, you could test red M&Ms®, brown M&Ms®, and blue Skittles®.

-- Cut each filter paper in half (length-wise) to make approximately 2 centimeters (cm) wide by 7.5 cm long strips.
+- Cut each chromatography paper in half (length-wise) to make approximately 2 centimeters (cm) wide by 7.5 cm long strips.
 You will need at least 30 chromatography strips.

 - Use a pencil to lightly label which candy color or food coloring will be spotted on each paper strip.
 Label 5 chromatography strips for each candy color and 5 strips for each food coloring (red, green, and blue).
 Tip: do not use a pen for writing on the strips: the ink will run when the solvent passes through the strips.